From Jamaican Peace Corp Volunteer to Carpenter on Schooner Topaz

 After six weeks in Sligoville, my host family was in James Mountain at the bottom of the hill at a rum bar/market owned by a most loving family.

-Before starting my job I hiked up Blue Mountain
+Before starting my job I hiked up Blue Mountain and back down.

 After Peace Corp, I met up with the crew and Captain of a 114' Schooner Topaz that was in dry dock for two years with serious structural renovation.

 I met them when Topaz was in the water for two weeks in Kingston.
 I had to return to the States to change government passport to citizen passport.